alex-rpd/StocksData/README.md

 # StocksData
 Simple python program to be used from the command line directly to download stocks data.

-To use the program, save the stocksData.py file in a folder on your computer.
+To use the program, either run the jupyter notebook or save the stocksData.py file in a folder on your computer.

 Use a command line to run the program: